richardschoen/howtostuff/installpostgresonibmi.md

 grant all privileges on database ibmidemo to postgres;
 ```

-Type the following sql and press Enter to set the database server password for the postgres database user:
+Type the following sql and press Enter to set the database server password for the postgres database user.
+My example uses a password of: ***postgres2020*** but you can use what you want for a password.
 ```
 alter user postgres with password 'postgres2020';
 ```